-Authentication Protocol
+Authentication Option

-Setting Description Factory Default 802.1X Local Select this option when setting the 802.1X Local User Database 802.1X Local (Max. of 32 users) as the authentication database.
-RADIUS Select this option to set an external RADIUS server as the authentication database.
+Setting Description Factory Default Local Select this option when setting the Local User Database as the Local (Max. of 32 users) authentication database.
+Radius Select this option to set an external RADIUS server as the authentication database.
 The authentication mechanism is EAP-MD5.
-RADIUS, 802.1X Local Select this option to make using an external RADIUS server as the authentication database the first priority.
+Radius, Local Select this option to make using an external RADIUS server as the authentication database the first priority.
 The authentication mechanism is EAP-MD5.
-The second priority is to set the 802.1X Local User Database as the authentication database.
+The first priority is to set the Local User Database as the authentication database.